 Thistle belongs to the family Asteraceae and it is present in Scotland.

-Thistle is the national flower of Scotland
+The thistle is the national flower of Scotland

 Thistle is actually a common name for a group of plants.
 These are flowering plants and their main feature is the presence of prickles on the margins of their leaves.
 The prickles are also present on the stem.
-This is a defense mechanism for the plant which prevents it from getting eaten by the herbivores.
-Thistle is the national flower of Lorraine too.
+This is a defense mechanism for the plant which prevents it from getting eaten by herbivores.
+The thistle is the national flower of Lorraine too.

 Fritillary butterflies get their nectar from the thistle flowers and the colorful flowers also attract goldfinches.
 The flower is used in Scotland to name various football clubs and a high chivalric order is also named after the flower.
 A legend says that the flower was involved when the Norse army tried to invade Scotland.

 The soldiers were hiding in bushes and one of the Norse army men accidentally stepped on the prickly flower and cried out in pain.
-This alerted the Scottish soldiers and the invading was prevented.
+This alerted the Scottish soldiers and the invasion was prevented.